bcm-uga/SSMPG2017/README.md

 Submissions will be evaluated based on subjective evaluations by instructors based on presentations.

-## 5. Presentation
+## 5. Presentations

 During the SSMPG prize ceremony, each team will be asked to present 2-3 slides for each challenge.